cdk53/OperatingSystemsTermProject/README.txt

  - Added ability to load and run programs
  - For Lab 4, currently runs the fib program
  Changes for Lab 5
- - In the main of shell, wthin an infinite loop, a mouse is printed to the screen using interrupt 33 and the shell prompts for input.
+ - In the main of shell, within an infinite loop, a mouse is printed to the screen using interrupt 33 and the shell prompts for input.
  - The input redirects to a handleCommand function to parse the input, searching for commands and their following characters.